gwu-cs-sysprog/lectures/06/01_lectures.md

 This is awkward because how would a process *know* when another process might want to communicate with it?
 If a process gets IPC requests from many others (think the browser manager), then it doesn't want to block awaiting a new communication; it wants to service the requests of other processes.

-Regardless, we do see a cool option: named pipes enable us to use the filesystem to identify the pipe used for IPC.
+Regardless, we do see named pipes as a cool option: named pipes enable us to use the filesystem to identify the pipe used for IPC.
 This enables communicating processes without shared parents to leverage IPC.
 This enables pipes to live up to the UNIX motto: *everything is a file*.

-### Challenge in Using Named Pipes for Multi-Client Communication
+### Challenges with Named Pipes for Multi-Client Communication

 Lets check out an example that demonstrates how using named pipes for communication between a single process and multiple *clients* has a number of challenges.